Funding Opportunities

 Criteria for consideration of student requests:

-• be receiving an award at the conference;
+• receiving an award at the conference

 All student travel is also governed by the University of Minnesota's Travel Policy.

 Questions?
-Please contact the TC Student Affairs Office at medstuaf@umn.edu
+Please contact the TC Student Affairs Office at [email protected]

 Duluth Campus

 The Student Travel Fund supports travel by medical students to national and regional medical organization meetings.
-Requests for funding may be submitted throughout the academic year.
+Request for funding may be submitted throughout the academic year.
 In order to ensure fairest distribution of resources, a student may receive funding only once during the fiscal year, July – June, with rare exceptions.
 Funding occurs in the form of a reimbursement after submission of receipts for approved budget.
-Maximum funding will $500.00 per student.
+Maximum funding will $800.00 per student.
 The amount awarded may be adjusted if multiple students attend the same meeting.

 Criteria for consideration of student requests: